virantha/pelican-svbhack/README.md

 - `FORCE_PIXELS` Some screens (mostly mobiles) don't use pixels directly and scale based on the concept of a "display pixel".
 Setting this to true tells the device to use actual pixels.
 Enable with care.

+- `BREADCRUMBS` If enabled, the section and subsection the user is currently in will be highlighted in the top menu.

 When developing locally, you may want to set the following variable: `SITEURL = http://localhost:8000`

 ## MODIFICATIONS